stefichjo/speranto/ghermanaj/en-prononco.md

 | | `ɐ` sᴛʀᴜᴛ<br>ᴘᴀʟᴍ ᴛʀᴀᴘ| |
 | | | |

+Notes:
+Even in this simplified five-vowel system there is room for splitting.
+If we want to, we can merge the vowel in `u` "strut" with "palm" and "trap": `ɐ` "strut".
+With these parameters of our first vowel system in mind, let's read the first article of the declaration of human rights.
+Ready?

 <!--v-->

 > All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.